Advocacy 101 for LPA Members

 Donate to a Charity or Organization

-Charity Navigator and The Louisiana Association of Nonprofit Organizations (LANO) directory are useful tools to assist with locating a reputable charity for your donation.
+Charity Navigator and The Louisiana Alliance for Nonprofits directory are useful tools to assist with locating a reputable charity for your donation.
 The Louisiana Office of the Attorney General is also available to address consumer concerns regarding charitable donations.

 Call Your Local and State Politicians

 You first want to be aware of who your elected officials are in the Louisiana Legislature and in Washington D.C.
 Research America is a great resource that includes Porter’s Principles for setting up a meeting with an elected official, advocacy FAQs, sample letters to the editor, and political advocacy how-tos.